ahmedqamesh/mopshub_readout/README.md

 ## Installation
 1. Clone the project.
-2. MOPS-HUB measurement board project uses third party developed libraries (e.g. [ipbus-firmware](https://github.com/ipbus/ipbus-firmware)) for several porpuses:
+2. MOPS-Hub Readout board project uses third party developed libraries (e.g. [ipbus-firmware](https://github.com/ipbus/ipbus-firmware)) for several porpuses:
 One has to include these libraries sub-modules.<br/>
 a.
 Use `git submodule init`  to initialize the Submodules.<br/>
 b.
 Use `git submodule update`  to fetch all the data from that project and check out the appropriate commit listed in your project.<br/>